HOME PAGE * SEARCH * UK KS3 level Science Quizzes for students aged ~13-14

 UK GCSE level age ~14-16, ~US grades 9-10 Biology revision notes

-4. Types of mutation - diagrams explaining deletion, insertion and substitution mutations
+Genome 2.4 Types of mutation - diagrams explaining deletion, insertion or substitution mutations

 Sub-index of biology notes on genetic variation, and the causes, formation and consequences of mutations

-(4) Types of mutation - deletion, insertion and substitution
+(2.4) Explaining types of mutation - deletion, insertion or substitution

 A mutation causes a change in base sequence of the triplet codes for amino acids.